 - Synology NAS package is available via Package Center

-- All files and other versions are available at SourceForge.net
+- All files and other versions are available on SourceForge.net